AChedozeau/Defi-IA-2022/README.md

 - Create your account on Kaggle
 - Get your API credentials

 " To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
 Then go to the 'Account' tab of your user profile (https://www.kaggle.com/<username>/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
-Place this file in the location ~/.kaggle/kaggle.json "
+Place this file in the location ~/.kaggle/kaggle.json " and set its rwx rights to 600.

   - Be sure to have the `kaggle` command installed using `pip install kaggle`.
 If the kaggle command cannot be found, add `~/.local/bin` to your path.
   - Run `dowload_data.sh` in your working directory.
 A ./DATA_RAINFALL/ directory will be created containing all the data from ground stations and Arpege.